Skip to content

 Six things that shape your YouTube pricing.

-YouTube sponsorship pricing is more complex than other platforms.
-Average views matter more than subscriber count, and the type of integration you offer changes the rate significantly.
+YouTube sponsorship pricing is more nuanced than other platforms.
+Average views usually matter more than subscriber count, and format choices can change your rate materially.

 Average views per video